ReadTheWind/onlineBetting/README.md

 ## session
 - Choosing the combination of customerId and timestamp can facilitate and expedite the session expiration check, and at the same time, it can save some space compared to storing the expiration time.
 - Obtaining a new session will simultaneously write data into the minute and customer correspondence table to avoid the need for a full scan when clearing expired sessions, thereby enhancing performance.
+- Use asynchronous scheduling to clear expired sessions.
 - Use concurrent containers for thread safety.

 ## bet offer's stakes